FabienGreard/kirby-boilerplate/README.md

 ## Getting Started

+First look at the `.env` file. (you can start with the default)

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev